Borokoro/mood_up/README.md

 # 1

 No tests.
-I don't know how to do the tests with Bloc and remote repository.
+I had a problem writing tests with remote repository.

 # 2